Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Preventing anemia.

-• strengthening bone tissue, skeleton, facilitating the transfer of osteoporosis with the systematic use of fruits.
+• Strengthening bone tissue, skeleton, relief of osteoporosis with systematic consumption of fruits.

 How it helps women